caprica/spa-boot-vue/README.md

-# spa-boot-react
+# spa-boot-vue
-A Basic Spring Boot web application configured for a ReactJS single page client application.
+A Basic Spring Boot web application configured for a VueJS single page client application.

 Why is this so hard?
 Seriously?!